-The board of directors has recommended the reappointment of M/s.
-Sankar & Moorthy, Chartered Accountants (Firm Registration No. 003575S) for a second term of 5(Five) years from the conclusion of the 77th Annual General Meeting till the conclusion of 82nd Annual General Meeting to be held in the year 2027 for approval of shareholders of the company based on the recommendation of audit committee.
+The board of directors had reappointed M/s.
+Sankar & Moorthy, Chartered Accountants (Firm Registration No. 003575S) for a second term of 5(Five) years from the conclusion of the 77th Annual General Meeting till the conclusion of 82nd Annual General Meeting to be held in the year 2027.